 This year has been a real eye-opener for me.
-It’s been a year of cycle discovery as I’ve been forcing myself to leave my cosy comfort zone, and experience all avenues that two wheels can take me.
-One of these new avenues was bike-packing.
+It’s been a year of cycle discovery as I’ve forced myself to leave my cosy comfort zone, and experience all avenues that two wheels can take me.
+One of these new avenues has been bikepacking and to share with you what I’ve learnt, here’s my complete bikepacking guide.

 Rather than recounting a long essay of every painful pedal stroke, every scary forest sound, and every fantastic landscape and discovery, I’ve decided to write up some tips and tricks that I’ve learnt along the way.

 The Route: This isn’t one of your usual bimbles at the weekend, you’ll be riding with a lot more weight, so it’s important to be realistic about the route you want to ride.
-Choose a comfortable distance which allows enough time for rest stops, unexpected roadside repairs, and enough daylight to set up camp for the night.
-I love using the Sustrans website for searching out routes and ride ideas.
+Choose a comfortable distance that allows enough time for rest stops, unexpected roadside repairs, and enough daylight to set up camp for the night.
+I love using the Sustrans website for searching out routes and ride ideas, along with Komoot.

-Once you found a route, study it.
+Once you find a route, study it.
 Get a map, and I mean old-school paper map, and mark out your journey.
 Although we’re living in a digital tech era, there’s not much that can be done with a dead battery, so always have a paper copy for back up.
-Along with the cycle route, mark down any potential places to stay, camp, eat and water sources – just because you’re bike-packing doesn’t mean you have to miss out on tea and cake!
+Along with the cycle route, mark any potential places to stay, camp, eat and water sources – just because you’re bikepacking doesn’t mean you have to miss out on tea and cake!

 The Bike: Essentially, you can ride whatever you like, but you may regret that super slick carbon racer after a while.
 Touring bikes need to be sturdy, durable and ideally, have some pannier mounts and mudguards to laden them with your stuff.
 Semi-slick and gravel tyres are commonly used, but this will vary according to the route you ride as well.
 For my adventures, I rode the new Marin Gestalt 3, and while it isn’t the lightest of bikes, it was the most suitable for the long rides with additional weight and some slightly rougher off-road terrain.